4 Powerful Ways to Maximize Every Dollar You Make as a LEO

 Do you know how much your pension will be by the time you hit retirement?

 While it’s great to have a guaranteed income stream coming to you when you finally hang up the uniform, in many cases your pension won’t be enough to provide for a comfortable living.

 The average police officer earns $51,560 per year according to the Bureau of Labor Statistics.
 Pension formulas vary by state, but a general formula is 2% of your maximum salary multiplied by the number of years you serve.

 So, if you maxed out at the average salary and served 30 years, you could expect to earn around $30,936 from your pension.
 Not exactly a ton of money.

-Even with Social Security, you will still likely come up short of your peak salary, which is exactly why you should be investing a little bit of money each month towards your retirement.
+Even with Social Security, you will still likely come up short of your peak salary, which is exactly why you should be looking for ways to boost your income and think about investing a little bit more money each month towards your retirement.

 It can be hard to find extra money in your monthly budget to set aside for retirement, but check out the impact that saving $200 per month can have over the course of 30 years (assuming a modest growth rate of just 5% per year):